tol-is/tailwind-compositor/plugin/readme.md

 ---

-## Can i use it?
+## Can I use it?

+1. You can definitely use it as a practical educational or design and prototyping tool.

-1. Depending on your typescale and number of webfonts, the output's filesize can be way beyond anything you should consider shipping.
+2. On production, it depends on your typescale and number of webfonts.
+Compositor creates breakpoints*fonts*typescale\*leading classes.
+That's a lot.
+The output's filesize can be way beyond anything you should consider shipping.
 For many use cases, such as personal blogs and minimal aesthetic, it should be fine. **You must use purgecss with this library.**

+3. It should work with every font, however many fonts are poorly designed (some very popular too) and don't use the same vertical metrics to render text across browsers and operating systems.
+The error might be negligible in reading size, but display text can be more problematic.

-2. Currently, the system only works for horizontal text So far, it hasn't been tested thoroughly with non-latin characters.
+4. Currently, the system only works for horizontal text So far, it hasn't been tested thoroughly with non-latin characters.
 So if you're going to try it, please share your observations.

-3. It should work with every font, however many fonts are poorly designed (some very popular too) and don't use the same vertical metrics to render text across browsers and operating systems.
-The error might be negligible in reading size, but display sizes can result to a couple pixels off the baseline.

-4. If you can't use it on production, compositor can be a practical educational or design and prototyping tool.

---
+---

 ## Todos